Hanakapi'ai Falls: A Magical Waterfall Hike Along the Na Pali Coast

 There is a strict reservation system to access this trail.
 The table below illustrates the different options you have or they can be found at this website.
 The most important tip here is to PLAN AHEAD.

 This area is prone to flash flooding.
-See above wettest place in the world.
-During heavy rains, those river crossings can become extremely dangerous.
-Check conditions before heading out.
+Heavy rain can make river crossings dangerous.
+Always check conditions before setting out.

 Reservation Options